-As feedback is fundamental to Agile and Lean, our experienced developer, Rafael, shares his comments on the robots after each hour of coding.
-During these feedback retrospectives, teams also share their biggest issues and challenges with Rafael and other teams, which enables them to learn from each other's problems.
+As feedback is fundamental to Agile and Lean, our experienced developer, Ivett, shares his comments on the robots after each hour of coding.
+During these feedback retrospectives, teams also share their biggest issues and challenges with Ivett and other teams, which enables them to learn from each other's problems.

 This part addresses skills that are the hardest to train: understanding others' problems, assessing your own team's performance, and gathering feedback from others.

 In every round of poker (happening every 5 seconds), the winning team gets 5 points, while the second team gets 3 points.
 These points add up until the end of the game and the team who collects the most points wins.

 This element is what gets the team spirit going - the competition brings people together and creates genuine collaboration between each and every member of the team.